LLNL/zfp/docs/source/modes.rst

 --------------------

-In fixed-precision mode, the number of bits used to encode a block may vary, but the number of bit planes (i.e. the precision) encoded for the transform coefficients is fixed.
+In fixed-precision mode, the number of bits used to encode a block may vary, but the number of bit planes (i.e., the precision) encoded for the transform coefficients is fixed.
 To achieve the desired precision, use option :option:`-p` with the :ref:`zfp executable <zfpcmd>` or call :c:func:`zfp_stream_set_precision`.
 In expert mode, fixed precision is